sjain1992/awesome-tech/docs/config-mgmt.md

 - [nginx.com: Microservices VS Service-Oriented Architecture.
 EXPLORE MICROSERVICES AND SOA IN THIS EXCLUSIVE O'REILLY REPORT](https://www.nginx.com/microservices-soa/)
 - [DZone: Microservices Architecture: What, When, and How 🌟🌟🌟](https://dzone.com/articles/microservices-architecture-what-when-how) Microservices have seen widespread adoption.
 Even Google Trends points to this rapid evolution.
 Check out what microservices are, a brief overview of when and how to use them, and advantages over monolithic structures.
 - [DZone: Microservices — Myths and Misunderstandings 🌟🌟🌟](https://dzone.com/articles/microservices-myths-and-misunderstanding) Microservices are quite popular.
 Learn more about microservices, what's myth and misunderstood, and what's fact.
+- [capgemini.com: Platforms as a Business Asset.
+MICROSERVICES IN CLOUD-BASED INFRASTRUCTURE 🌟🌟](https://www.capgemini.com/beyond-the-buzz/platforms-as-a-business-asset-2016) The key to success from an infrastructure perspective is applying a Lego®-based principle.
+Microservices, a loosely coupled marriage between component-oriented, and service-oriented architectures, benefits from an infrastructure platform that follows a Lego®-brick approach.

 [![dzone_microservices_vs_soa](images/dzone_microservices_vs_soa.png)](https://dzone.com/articles/microservices-vs-soa-2)